The Fatigue Biomarker Index & Sleep Deprivation

 Out of these candidates, two peptides in particular were interesting.
 When we looked at the ratio of these two peptides, we found that this ratio was the best predictor of physical exhaustion.
 In fact, the ratio changed by about 1,000 times from a rested state to a fatigued state.
 This response was amazing and very robust!

 Besides intense physical exertion, we know that fatigue can be caused by a variety of different things.
 For example, two factors that increase fatigue are illness and lack of high-quality sleep.
 Most Americans don’t know much about starvation, but if you try fasting (not eating) for a couple of days, you will discover a very strange state of profound fatigue and mental clarity.

 One thing we were able to do was conduct a study to determine if sleep deprivation also caused a change in our fatigue biomarker index.
-This study was published in a peer-reviewed journal, which you can find here.

 The big message from this study was that the index detects fatigue that is caused by sleep deprivation.
 The graph on the right shows our main finding: sleep-deprived people have very different levels of the fatigue biomarker index (compared to people that aren’t sleep-deprived), and the graph shows these huge differences.
 This was interesting because we now knew that the fatigue biomarker index measures fatigue that is caused by both intense physical exertion as well as lack of sleep.

 Are People Honest About How Tired They Are?